If you are a prospective, existing or past Thrivent Trust Company customer residing in California and have been provided with a copy of our

 - Detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity, or prosecute those responsible for such activities.

-- Debug to identify and repair errors that impair existing intended functionality of our services.
+- Debug to identify and repair errors that impair the existing intended functionality of our services.

 - Comply with the California Electronic Communications Privacy Act (Cal.
 Penal Code § 1546 et. seq.).